Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 ## 7. Create Inferno Test Applications in Microsoft Entra ID

 We will need to create four separate Microsoft Entra ID Applications to run the Inferno (g)(10) test suite.
-It's best practice to register an Azure Application for each client application that will need to access your FHIR Service or Azure API for FHIR.
+It's best practice to register an Azure Application for each client application that will need to access your FHIR Server.
 This will allow for granular control of data access per application for the tenant administrator and the users.
 For more information about best practices for Microsoft Entra ID applications, [read this](https://learn.microsoft.com/en-us/entra/identity-platform/security-best-practices-for-app-registration).

 Follow the directions on the [Inferno Test App Registration Page](./ad-apps/inferno-test-app-registration.md) for instructions on registering the needed Azure Applications for the Inferno (g)(10) tests.
 - Standalone Patient App (Confidential Client)